ImPriyatam/M.Sc-Thesis-Project/README.md

 **Project Outcome:**
 This project has provided invaluable experience in data analysis, large dataset handling, and the application of programming skills to tackle complex problems in Astrophysics.
 The developed methodologies offer a unique contribution to the ongoing efforts in the search for Extraterrestrial Intelligence and broaden our understanding of celestial phenomena.

-Feel free to customize and expand upon this description to fit the specifics of your project.